SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 The [Sovereign Cloud Stack (SCS)](https://scs.community) provides standards for a range of cloud infrastructure types.
 It strives for interoperable and sovereign cloud offerings which can be deployed and used by a wide range of organizations and individuals.

-SCS plans to offer six types of certificates, which are sorted into two dimensions:
+SCS plans to offer six kinds of certificates with varying scope.
+These scopes can be sorted into two dimensions:

 1. _certification level_, of which there are three:
    - SCS-compatible